DomPatmore-SAE/introtofunctions/README.md

 Functions (or methods) are fundamental to programming.
 They allow you to reuse code which supports readability,scalability, and reduces errors. *Please do not continue with the next section until you are comfortable with the previous one.*

+0. In classexample.js.
+You can see Marco is "hungry".
+Please ammend the return statement so that it prints all of the items of his Enlish Breakfast **without** using breakfastItems[0], breakfastItems[1] and so on.

 1. In this repository there is a `function.js` file.
 In it, there are 3 functions.
 How can you be sure they are functions?
 Write your answer below